nib-docs/frontend/frameworks/react/index.md

 ## Guidelines

+## When to use React

+When data rendered on the page changes.

+Note: If your data is static you could still render the data with React at build time, or on the server.

 ## Avoid keeping state in components

 Storing state in components is an anti-pattern because you lose some of the benefits of `React`: